Does Botox help overactive bladder?

 - The cystoscope is removed and you can go home

-Results and Duration
+Results and duration

 - Onset: Most women notice improvement within 1-2 weeks

-- Peak effect: Reached by 4-6 weeks
+- Peak effect: Usually reached by 4-6 weeks

 - Duration: Effects typically last 6-9 months